amravazzi/bi-dashboard/README.md

 # BI Dashboard

-> Frontend project of a BI dashboard with reports
+> Frontend project of a BI dashboard with reports using Vue 2.

 ## Exemplo funcional